Reversal Surgery Experiences and Advice

 I had my initial surgery on December 29th, 2023.
 So just 4 months in.
 My surgeon always said she thought it would be temporary.
 I had a few blips, which extended things, but last tests all went well.

-I am curious how my bowels are going to work, does the Stoma have a play in how the bowels work.
-I have a one on one relationship with my stoma.
+I am curious how my bowels are going to work, does the stoma have a play in how the bowels work.
+I have a one-on-one relationship with my stoma.
 LOL

 I know everyone is different, just so curious how things are going to work.

-Thanks you my Osteomate friends.
+Thank you my Osteomate friends.
 This site has been so very helpful as I have traversed this journey that I never expected.

 Kim